nodegoat/documentation/configuration/projects/README.md

 Via tabs, additional settings can be specified:

-*   **Design**: Select the Types, Classifications, and Reversed Classifications you want to use in this project.
+*   **Model**: Select the Types, Classifications, and Reversed Classifications you want to use in this project.
 Once saved, you can specify settings per Type, Classification, or Reversed Classification in the 'Organise' tab at the top of the page.
 *   **References**: Select Types that can be used as Sub-Object location references.
 *   **Sources**: Select Types that can be used as Object source references.
 *   **Projects**: Select Projects that are available to be sourced for Filters, Scopes, Conditions, Frames, Visual Settings, and Scenarios.